Upgrades that add real value to your insurance clients’ existing coverage is key to closing the deal

 Restaurant Technique: First, read your guests: Are you dealing with a family of four or two people on a date?
 Getting a bead on your customers and what brought them to you in the first place will help you serve them better.
 A family of four is likely going to want a straightforward meal with kid-friendly options while two folks on a date might be looking for a bottle of wine, maybe dessert, and definitely a little privacy in seating.
 Moreover, anticipating a customer’s needs makes them feel understood and valued.
 That’s the beginning of a beautiful relationship.

-How to Apply it In Insurance: Anticipating needs for your insurance customers can be equally powerful if you know how to read the room.
+How to Apply it In Insurance: Anticipating needs for your p&c or health insurance customers can be equally powerful if you know how to read the room.
 For instance, a newly married couple may come to you for a family health insurance plan.
-Once enrolled, and when the time is right, you have the opportunity to email reminders about policies and benefits that cover pregnancy, delivery, and newborn care.
-Similarly, Medicare clients should be on your auto-reminder list as well for such upsells as vision, dental, and prescription benefits.
+Once enrolled, and when the time is right, you have the opportunity to email reminders about insurance policies and benefits that cover pregnancy, delivery, and newborn care.
+Similarly, Medicare clients should be on your auto-reminder list as well for such health insurance upsells as vision, dental, and prescription benefits.

 Up-serve, Don't Upsell